sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

 In this step, you will specify the inputs required for the process.

->In later tutorials we will create an action to get data from APIs.
+>In later tutorials, you will create an action to get data from APIs.

 1. Click the **Purchase Approval Process** tab.